 Many cooking experts recommend ricers for the fluffiest possible mashed potatoes.
 The way they process cooked potatoes through a screen guarantees a lump-free side dish.
 If you spend a lot of time in the kitchen, you may want to consider having both a masher and ricer.
 After all, though they’re known as potato mashers and ricers, they both have uses beyond the humble spud.

 Mashers, which come in either a perforated or wave design, come in handy for quickly breaking down avocados for guacamole and bananas for banana bread.
 Ricers have a multitude of uses including making homemade baby food, applesauce, and even fresh fruit juices.
 They’re also ideal for squeezing excess water from greens and other veggies.

 If you must choose one, though, Duncan has a clear-cut opinion: “Every household needs a potato masher.”
-Here, the best potato ricers and mashers for Thanksgiving and any time of year.
+Here, the best potato ricers and mashers for holidays and any time of year.

 This easy-to-use tool is actually three potato ricers in one.
 It comes with three interchangeable settings: coarse, medium, and fine.
 A cleverly designed dial mechanism allows you to switch between them without swapping them out of the ricer, which means you never lose track of the ones not currently in use.
 Use the fine setting for making light-as-air gnocchi and silky vegetable purees or baby food.
 The medium setting yields a delightfully rustic mashed potato.
 It’s just the right size for homemade spaetzle.